 This post is part of a continuing series of writings by Seven Cups founder, Austin Hodge, for the International Specialty Tea Association.
 The aim of this series is to detail twelve elements that can be used to authenticate and value specialty tea.
-The previous post, on the condition of the tea leaf, can be found here.
+The previous post, on how the condition of the tea leaf can impact the quality of tea, can be found here.

 Element #2 — Adherence to Plucking Standard